buanzo/postfix-policyd-python-spamtrap/README.md

 ## Maintenance

-Update Spamtrap Addresses: Modify config.py as needed.
+- **Update Spamtrap Addresses**: Modify config.py as needed.
-Convert Backend Data to Postfix Map: Use the conversion script to generate a map file for high-load scenarios, reducing direct backend queries.
+- **Convert Backend Data to Postfix Map**: Use the conversion script to generate a map file for high-load scenarios, reducing direct backend queries.

 ## License